Josh-Tracy/terraform-azurerm-consul-infrastructure/README.md

 - A Virtual Network (VNET) with a subnet and a NAT Gateway
 - Network Security Groups (NSG) with rules based on Hashicorp Consul requirements
 - A number of VMs to allow Consul Servers, Clients, and Mesh Gateways to be installed on
-- Public IP addresses and network interfaces
+- Public IP addresses and network interfaces for ease of access while testing
 - A Storage Account for Consul Snapshots to be placed in

 ## How to Use